Understanding Investor Behavior: Applying Behavioral Finance in Portfolio Management

 By Gabby Nicole

 Behavioral finance is a relatively new field of study that seeks to understand how psychological factors influence financial decision-making.
-Fortunately, if you start an online search, you can explore the merits of behavioral finance in portfolio management.
+Explore the merits of behavioral finance in portfolio management.

 Behavioral Finance Influence